monoooki/obsidian-planetz-roller-theme/README.md

 ![hero](assets/hero.png)

-**Planetz Roller** is a light, soft-toned theme with a flat, painted look across the entire interface.
+**Planetz Roller** is a colorful, soft-toned theme with a flat, painted look across the entire interface.
 The name comes from the [_Planetz Big Swig Roller_](https://splatoonwiki.org/wiki/Planetz_Big_Swig_Roller), a roller-type weapon in Splatoon 3.

 ![](assets/planetz-roller-dark.png)